The Early Years Department is structured as follows

 |Foundation 2||4 – 5 years of age|

-From Foundation 1, the students follow the UK’s Framework for Early Years Foundation Stage (EYFS) as we believe it provides balance, quality and consistency in academic development, pastoral care and creativity for children aged 3 to 5.
+From Reception, the students follow the UK’s Framework for Early Years Foundation Stage (EYFS) as we believe it provides balance, quality and consistency in academic development, pastoral care and creativity for children aged 3 to 5.
 As an international school, we further enhance this framework by incorporating elements of world cultures, and children’s existing knowledge and interests.

 In Early Years Foundation Stage we aim to provide: